How do I get an Allotment?

 Can I have bonfires?

 Bonfires are not banned, however, it is essential that they do not cause a nuisance to surrounding residents.
-Please see the general guidance points which should be followed if you do intend to have a bonfire on your plot.
+Please see the Bonfire notice which should be followed if you do intend to have a bonfire on your plot.
 Sites are subject to fire bans if rules are not followed correctly.

 If you have any questions regarding having an allotment, please do not hesitate to contact us.